Hosweay/roll20_macros/scriptcards/trigger_traps/README.md

 Note: Currently setting all 3 text fields will result in an error.
 Only 1 or 2 text fields can be set and work.

+## Known Limitations

+Currently only pages with a square grid are supported.
+Pages with the grid disabled or set to hexes are not currently supported.

 ## Utility Script

 In addition to the trigger, there is also another ScriptCard to help manage triggers.
 The Trigger Manager utility will spawn a new trigger token, activate existing triggers, and edit and save trigger trap configuration variables.